Designing a Workplace Reuse System

 do you currently use?

-This outreach also validated key hypotheses around demand for a reuse service, confirming that businesses, caterers, and employees were open to adopting a workplace reuse model.
+This outreach also validated key hypotheses around demand for a reuse service, confirming that businesses, caterers and employees were open to adopting a workplace reuse model.

 .jpg)